Suleiman Nabulsi: Prime Minister of Jordan

 In the October 1956 parliamentary elections, the NF won 16 seats and Nabulsi was asked by Hussein to form a government.
 Thus, he became prime minister and as one of his first measures, he merged the Arab Legion with the Palestinian-dominated National Guard, creating a 35,000-strong Jordanian Army.
 Two days after his ascension to government, Egypt was invaded by a tripartite alliance consisting of Britain, France, and Israel.
 While an enraged King Hussein favored militarily assisting Egypt, Nabulsi called for a delay to wait for the results of the invasion.
 Eventually, Hussein agreed not to help militarily.
+The conflict ended with an Egyptian political victory and the ultimate withdrawal of the coalition from the Suez, which Jordan didn't participate in due to Nabulsi's stance.

 Nabulsi also decided to establish diplomatic relations with the Soviet Union and allowed the Communist Party to publish a weekly newspaper.
 However, on 2 February 1957, the king warned against this in a speech directed to Nabulsi, saying "We want this country to be inaccessible to Communist propaganda and Bolshevik theories."
 Heeding to Hussein's request, Nabulsi ordered the Communist Party organ to be banned.
 Nabulsi was known to be an admirer of Nasser, and so called for Jordan to join an Arab federation with Egypt and Syria thereby reducing King Hussein to a figurehead.